calvinmetcalf/chacha20poly1305/readme.md

 ChaCha20 Poly1305 implementation based on this [repo](https://github.com/devi/chacha20poly1305), test vectors are from this [ietf draft](https://tools.ietf.org/html/draft-irtf-cfrg-chacha20-poly1305-03) and boringssl.
 Note there are 2 versions of the chacha20/poly1305 aead, an [earlier draft](https://tools.ietf.org/html/draft-agl-tls-chacha20poly1305-04) and a modified version with a longer nonce, shorter counter and different tag generation.
 This is the more recent version, boringssl implemented the older version which is also included.

+By default in node it attempts to use [native bindings](https://github.com/calvinmetcalf/chacha-native) and falls back to using the pure js implimentation.
+In the browser it defaults to the pure js one.
+To use the pure js one in node `require('/chacha/browser');`.

 API
 ===